gsa-tts-archived/forms/apps/spotlight/README.md

-# ATJ Spotlight - frontend interface
+# Forms Platform Spotlight - frontend interface

 ## Summary

-ATJ Spotlight is the public face of the 10x Access to Justice Platform project.
+Forms Platform Spotlight is the public face of the project.
 We will share progress of our work and demo our findings here.
+Currently, this application includes a client-side version of the form manager interface.